paulmoliva/Pol.js/README.md

 ##About:
 Pol.js is a synthetic API that retrieves up to the minute polling data from Real Clear Politics and embeds it in your website hassle-free.

-As Real Clear Politics does not provide a formal API, but makes their data public, Pol.js fills that gap by providing our a synthetic API that mimics the functionality of a public API.
+As Real Clear Politics does not provide a formal API, but makes their data public, Pol.js fills that gap by providing a synthetic API that mimics the functionality of a public API.

 A Pol.js call to ```presidentialPoll(state)``` makes an AJAX request to the URL where the RCP polling data for that state 'lives'.